Rewarding a good team is good for everyone.

-Employee recognition: Everyone gains
+Employee recognition: Everyone benefits

 Employee recognition goes a long way toward improving retention.
 Beyond making your team members feel good, showing your appreciation for your staff’s hard work also results in greater productivity, energizes innovative thinking and instills a stronger sense of loyalty.

-Workers benefit from employee recognition:
+How workers benefit from employee recognition:

 - Increased motivation — When staff members know they’ll be rewarded for their performance, they’ll show more enthusiasm and take more initiative.

-Your business benefits from employee recognition:
+How your business benefits from employee recognition:

 - Creates a positive company culture — When a staff member shines and is rewarded, others will follow their example in hopes of being rewarded too.